Hepatitis A, B, & C Antibodies Confirmation Panel

 Note: Fasting is not required for this test.

-This test is used to confirm whether or not an individual has been immunized for the hepatitis A & B viruses, and to determine if an individual has had hepatitis C by detecting the presence of these viruses' corresponding antibodies.
+This test searches for the presence of antibodies to Hepatitis A, B, and C, to determine if an individual has immunity to the viruses.
 There are vaccinations available for Hepatitis A and B.

 This panel includes testing for: